 The ArchiCGI’s client David Kuoppamaki is a co-owner of a KUOP Designs, a building design firm based in California.
 He contacted us on the advice of his colleague in November of 2020.
 Initially, he wanted our team to do one professional exterior visualization of a Contemporary ranch designed by him.
 Pleased with the results of our work, he decided to go for long-term cooperation with ArchiCGI.
 Now, we’ve completed five 3D architectural visualization projects for David and are looking forward to more.

 In this article, we would like to show you how our workflow with David looks on the example of the Prairie residence exterior visualization project.
-You’ll learn what references the architect sent us, what intermediate results we showed to him, and what corrections he requested along the way.
+You’ll learn what references the client sent us, what intermediate results we showed to him, and what corrections he requested along the way.
 Also, you’ll find out how long the whole project took.
 Plus, we’ll show you the final result of this and other residential CGI projects we’ve done for KUOP Designs.
 And finally, you’ll see how the 3D renders were used for the firm’s digital marketing activities.
 Below you can see the preview of all project results.

 Ready to discover what happens behind the scenes of professional exterior visualization projects?
 Then keep on reading!

 David needed CG visualization of the 2-story home in Contemporary/Prairie style that would be located in San Jose, California.
 He was going to use CG visuals to show his client the modern exterior design, landscaping, and amenities around the building.